What is NAS server?

 To backup a NAS drive, here we highly recommend you the easiest NAS backup software-AOMEI Backupper, which can backup a NAS server in a few simple steps under the environment of Windows.
 The next content will teach you how to backup a NAS server with AOMEI Backupper.

-- You need to decide where to store the backup image on.
-AOMEI Backupper provides you backup NAS to NAS, or you can backup NAS to external hard drive, or a local hard drive.
+You need to decide where to store the backup image on.
+AOMEI Backupper enables you backup NAS to NAS, or you can backup NAS to external hard drive, or a local hard drive.
 Here we take an example of backing up NAS storage drive to external hard drive.

 Step1.Connect you external hard drive to your Windows PC and make sure it can be detected by your computer.
 Then, install and launch AOMEI Backupper.
 Click Backup->File Backup.

 Step2.
 To backup a NAS server, here you need to select your NAS server as the source party.
 Click Add File/Add Folder, then, click Share/NAS to reach the NAS server.
 Click Add Folder,it will pop out a window for selecting folder, click Browse, and click Share/NAS.

 Step3.After getting into the Share/NAS Management, click Add Share or NAS device, type the name of your NAS or its IP address (recommended).